For the purpose of these Competition Rules;

 Stop Slavery Award

 The Stop Slavery Award is an initiative from the Thomson Reuters Foundation.
-The Award recognizes the "best in class" of the corporate sector: companies that are leading the fight against modern slavery in their supply chains.
-Conferred for the first time in November 2016 at the annual Trust Conference, the Award honors corporations that go above and beyond their peers in the effort to eradicate forced labor, the worst forms of child labor, and other forms of slavery.
+The Award recognises the "best in class" of the corporate sector: companies that are leading the fight against modern slavery in their supply chains.
+Conferred for the first time in November 2016 at the annual Trust Conference, the Award honours corporations that go above and beyond their peers in the effort to eradicate forced labour, the worst forms of child labour, and other forms of slavery.
+In 2018 for the first time, the Award will recognise winners in two different award categories: Service Companies and Goods Companies.

 The main objectives of the Award are: